jkbenaim/64drive_usb_2xx/README.md

 ## Missing features

-This port is missing two features from the original Windows version:
+This port is missing just one feature from the original Windows version:

   1. The original Windows version has code for a filepicker.
 I don't think it was actually used.
 I commented it out.

-  2. The original Windows version has a sweet text-mode progress bar.
-     I broke it.

 ## Troubleshooting